-Lastly, in the ‘Optimizing’ stage, the metrics defined in the previous stage are targeted for improvement.
+In the Optimizing stage of a vulnerability management program, the metrics defined in the previous stage are targeted for improvement.
 Optimizing each of the metrics will ensure that the vulnerability management program continuously reduces the attack surface of the organization.
-The information security team should work together with the management team to set attainable targets for the vulnerability management program.
+The Information Security team should work with the management team to set attainable targets for the vulnerability management program.
 Once those targets are met consistently, new and more aggressive targets can be set with the goal of continuous process improvement.

-As one of the top four of the Top 20 Critical Security Controls, vulnerability management is one of the first things that should be implemented in a successful information security program.
+Vulnerability management, combined with asset discovery, cover the top three of the Top 20 of the CIS Controls.
 Ensuring the ongoing maturation of your vulnerability management program is a key to reducing the attack surface of your organization.
 If we can each reduce the surface the attackers have to work with, we can make this world more secure, one network at a time!

 Learn more about Tripwire’s vulnerability and risk management solutions, here.